 Risk Management Update

 In an ongoing effort to diversify into non-market correlated investments, more and more advisory firms are offering strategies that include alternative investments.
-This term is broadly used in the industry and encompasses several types of assets, including but not limited to: real estate, hedge and private funds, private equity, venture capital, derivatives, collectables, loans, structured notes, futures, and commodities.
-While investors can purchase these alternatives directly, advisers generally offer exposure to them through the purchase of publicly traded or privately offered investment vehicles that invest in alternatives, such as private funds, mutual funds, and exchange traded funds.
+This term is broadly used in the industry and encompasses several types of assets, including but not limited to real estate, hedge, and private funds, private equity, venture capital, derivatives, collectibles, loans, structured notes, futures, and commodities.
+While investors can purchase these alternatives directly, advisers generally offer exposure to them through the purchase of publicly traded or privately offered investment vehicles that invest in alternatives, such as private funds, mutual funds, and exchange-traded funds.

 In this month’s Risk Management Update, we cover some of the main risk areas surrounding the offering of alternatives and provide suggested risk management protocols for investment advisers to consider.

 Within an advisory firm’s fiduciary duty lies the ongoing responsibility of determining that the investments recommended to, and made on behalf of clients, are suitable.
 Confirming whether an investment is suitable for a client is not a one size fits all decision.
 It requires an analysis of certain facts and circumstances that are relevant to both the client and the investment.
 Below are some crucial elements that should be considered by the financial advisor and firm supervisory personnel when considering the suitability of alternative investments for a client’s portfolio:

 - The client’s current investment objectives and whether the investment fits within those objectives;